SiideCode/LuauScript/README.md

 LuauScript is an interpreted language in very early stages of development with a work-in-progress compiler, and in the future (when byte buffer gets out of studio beta) a VM written in Luau for Roblox.

+The language is inspired by  Haxe/ActionScript, Lua/Luau, Rust, and very slightly by C, Zig and Go.

-It is currently planned for it to be able to be precompiled (into bytecode, like Hermes, JVM, ActionScript, or Haxe-specific HashLink, Neko, and CPPIA targets), and then fed to the VM, or compiled on-demand (for example, right before the script is executed, kind of like JavaScript in traditional VMs like V8), and then immidiately executed.
+It is currently planned for it to be able to be compiled entirely before execution or compiled right before the execution, both for Roblox experience modding.
+It is also planned to make it transpile into Luau, but it's currently low priority, because it's mainly made for roblox game modding.

-Main modules completion:
+## Main modules completion (in order of importance)

 - Lexer: ?%
 - Parser: ?%
-- Bytecode Generator: not started
+- Bytecode Compiler: not started
 - VM: not started
+- Luau Transpiler: not started

 Currently considering to change the syntax and other stuff a little bit due to concerns related to implementation complexity, performance, and other things.